 Clark Business Administrator John Laezza previously reported that he had heard there was interest from buyers on the vacant former A&P building on Westfield Avenue.
 At Monday night's council meeting, Laezza told those gathered that the property will be another supermarket, though he could not yet reveal who the exact tenant would be.
 The property has been vacant for 12 years.

-Last April, we polled readers on what they'd like to see take over the space.
 Thirty-two percent voted for "retail," while 30 percent chose "other" and 25 percent chose "another supermarket."
 Our story also garnered a whopping 40 comments as readers wrote in about their vision for the former A&P. Read the story and comments, here.

 The Westfield Avenue supermarket was closed several years ago as the much larger A&P Fresh opened on Raritan Road.
 The property includes the 24,500-square-foot building, plus about 100 parking spaces.